frostcone/magmaguy.com/wiki/en/elitemobs/creating_powers.md

 Power type sets how the power gets assigned.
 The values are:

-- `UNIQUE`: The power will only be applied to custom bosses that have the power set in the powers section
+- `UNIQUE`: The power will only be applied to custom bosses that have the power set in the powers section.
-- `DEFENSIVE` / `MISCELLANEOUS` / `OFFENSIVE`: Any elite will be able to get these powers, and they will count to a specific subset of powers
+- `DEFENSIVE` / `MISCELLANEOUS` / `OFFENSIVE`: ANY elite will be able to get these powers, and they will count to a specific subset of powers.
-- `MAJOR_ZOMBIE`, `MAJOR_SKELETON`, `MAJOR_BLAZE`, `MAJOR_ENDERMAN`, `MAJOR_GHAST`: Only elites of the adequate entity type will be able to spawn naturally with these powers, and they will count towards major powers
+- `MAJOR_ZOMBIE`, `MAJOR_SKELETON`, `MAJOR_BLAZE`, `MAJOR_ENDERMAN`, `MAJOR_GHAST`: Only elites of the adequate entity type will be able to spawn naturally with these powers, and they will count towards major powers.